Thayin Madiyil: Production

 The film was produced by K. R. Balan under the banner Annai Films and was directed by A. Subba Rao.
 R. R.Chandran handled the cinematography while Sornam wrote the screenplay and dialogues.

 Soundtrack

-Music was composed by S. M. Subbaiah Naidu while the lyrics were penned by Kannadasan and Vaali.
+Music was composed by S. M. Subbaiah Naidu.

 Reception

 Writing for Sport and Pastime, T. M. Ramachandran said, "The story follows the beaten track and in a nutshell, the audience get the same kind of dish they are used to.
 A striking feature that stands out, however, in the film is the acting of M. G Ramachandran".